-Whosoever insults a foreign head of state, or, with respect to his position, a member of a foreign government who is in Germany in his official capacity, or a head of a foreign diplomatic mission who is accredited in the Federal territory shall be liable to imprisonment not exceeding three years or a fine, in case of a slanderous insult to imprisonment from three months to five years.5 capacity.
+Whosoever insults a foreign head of state, or, with respect to his position, a member of a foreign government who is in Germany in his official capacity, or a head of a foreign diplomatic mission who is accredited in the Federal territory shall be liable to imprisonment not exceeding three years or a fine, in case of a slanderous insult to imprisonment from three months to five years.

+Article 103 requires the insulted person to be in Germany in his or her official capacity and the insult itself to be immediately directed at that capacity.
 Both criteria apply to members of a foreign government, while heads of foreign diplomatic missions only need to fulfill the latter criterion (meaning they are not required to be in Germany).
-Foreign heads of state are protected regardless of both criteria6 because the position as head of state is one which is held erga omnes, at all times.7 That means that Erdoğan was neither required to be within German territory, nor was it necessary for Böhmermann's poem to insult him with respect to his position as the president.
+Foreign heads of state are protected regardless of both criteria because the position as head of state is one which is held erga omnes, at all times.
+That means that Erdoğan was neither required to be within German territory, nor was it necessary for Böhmermann's poem to insult him with respect to his position as the president.